Sagne Pasta from Central Italy.

 Traditional recipes with sagne (sagnette).

-Once upon a time, sagne was a daily food usually paired with legumes in all the regions where they eat it.
-Today, it’s also mostly served in some kind of legume broth or sauce, although I don’t think they eat it every day!
-The most typical Molise recipes for sagne pasta are sagne and cicerchie (grass peas) or sagne and beans , usually borlotti.
+Once upon a time, sagne was a daily food that people usually paired with legumes.
+Today, it’s also mostly served in some kind of legume broth or sauce, although I don’t think they eat it every day any more!
+The most typical Molise recipes for sagne pasta are sagne and cicerchie (grass peas) or sagne and beans, usually borlotti.

 Sagne ‘ncannulate (torte)

 In Salento, Puglia, they make sagne ‘ncannulate or torte.
 This is basically longer twisted sagne pasta that looks a bit like Sicilian busiate.
-This twisted sagne is served with fresh tomato sauce, basil and cacio-ricotta or with meat sauce (pork or lamb) with the addition of peperoncino (red chilli pepper), to taste.
+They traditionally eat this twisted sagne with fresh tomato sauce, basil and cacio-ricotta or with meat sauce (pork or lamb) with the addition of peperoncino (red chilli pepper), to taste.
 I have had it in Salento with swordfish.
 Very good!

 Dried sagne pasta.